St Anne's Cathedral, Belfast: Cathedral worship

 Services are held every day in the cathedral.
-Lunchtime prayers are said at 1:00pm on Mondays, Tuesdays and Wednesdays, with Holy Communion celebrated at 1:00pm on Thursdays, saints' days and other holy days.
-A service of healing takes place in the Cathedral Hall or Chapel of Unity every Friday at 1:00pm.
-A service of choral evensong is held at 5:30pm every Friday.
-On Sundays, a service of said or sung eucharist is celebrated at 11am, with a service of evening prayer or evensong at 3:30pm.
+Lunchtime prayers are said at 1:00 pm on Mondays, Tuesdays and Wednesdays, with Holy Communion celebrated at 1:00 pm on Thursdays, saints' days and other holy days.
+A service of healing takes place in the Cathedral Hall or Chapel of Unity every Friday at 1:00 pm.
+A service of choral evensong is held at 5:30 pm every Friday.
+On Sundays, a service of said or sung eucharist is celebrated at 11 am, with a service of evening prayer or evensong at 3:30 pm.

+During Lent, lunch time Eucharist replaces lunchtime prayers; Monday to Wednesday in the Chapel of the Holy Spirit, Thursday in the Chapel of Unity.

 Organ

 The cathedral's organ with four manuals is the second largest pipe-organ in Northern Ireland.
 It was built by Harrison and Harrison in 1907 and rebuilt in 1969–1975.
 A specification of the organ can be found on the National Pipe Organ Register.